 Use many smaller lights rather than fewer, more powerful lights

 Big, powerful flood lights are good for open spaces, but can sometimes leave shadows if there are obstacles on your property like buildings and trees.
 Using a combination of LED flood lights, area lights and wall packs will reduce shadows and blind spots that intruders can use to hide.
+Our customer service and tech support professionals have a deep understanding of security cameras and know how to help people pick the right products for their needs.
+These are some of the benefits that set us apart from competitors.

 Keep lights high and out of reach

 It’s important to make it difficult for burglars to tamper with your security system.
 Many thieves will plan heists for several weeks and finding a way to disable security lights is often a top priority.
 Even the best security lighting can be rendered useless if an intruder is able to incapacitate the system.
 Keeping lights high and out of reach will make it difficult for your system to be tampered with.
 Placing lights high will also soften the light for a pleasant look and increased coverage.
+Speed up your workday with Prism Visual Software’s Point of Sale software system that provides smart search, automated checkout, scanning receipts for returns, and quick access to the most requested items.

 Use Motion Detector Lights